 A grocery store clerk ensures that everything runs smoothly in the grocery store.
 Therefore the professional ought to have excellent organizational skills and commercial awareness.

-3. What Are The Qualities That A Grocery Store Clerk Need To Have To Be Successful?
+3. What Are The Qualities A Grocery Store Clerk Need To Have To Be Successful?

-Interviewers often ask this question to assess if you understand what is required for a grocery store clerk to be successful.
+Interviewers often ask this question to assess if you understand what is required for a grocery store clerk to succeed.
 While answering this question, ensure that you highlight the qualities that would help you succeed in the field.

 I would say that a grocery store clerk may need more than a high school diploma to be successful.
 Not to say the diploma is not essential, but having more qualities will ease their work.
 Considering the professional will interact with customers having excellent customer skills will steer the path of their success.